Fluoxetine Review: Happiness in a Pill?

 Fluoxetine has been studied in hundreds of clinical trials involving depressed patients.

 A 2004 medical review documented that fluoxetine reduced depression severity after just one week of treatment, and decreased depression scores by an average of 38% after three weeks of treatment.
-This review involved data from nearly 10,000 patients.

 A clinical trial on fluoxetine published in the BMC Psychiatry journal examined the drug's efficacy for treating major depressive disorder (MDD) in postmenopausal women.
-After eight weeks of treatment, fluoxetine reduced depression scores by around 50% on average.
-There was clinically significant improvement after just one week.

 An extensive meta-study on the effectiveness of 21 antidepressants found that fluoxetine was effective on average, but was one of the least effective medications studied.

-Fluoxetine Side Effects
+Does Fluoxetine Cause Side Effects?

-meta-study of the side effects of fluoxetine found that the most common side effects were nausea, nervousness and insomnia.
-The study authors found that these side effects were actually more common in patients taking fluoxetine than those taking a different class of antidepressants called tricyclic antidepressants.
+The study authors reported that these side effects were more common in patients taking fluoxetine than those taking a different class of antidepressants called tricyclic antidepressants.

 Fluoxetine's FDA label indicates that the drug may increase risk of suicidal thoughts and behaviors in young adults, adolescents and children.